Budapest Ferenc Liszt International Airport: Collapse of Malév, aftermath, and future (2012–present)

 There are further projects for the expansion of the airport, including a new cargo facilities area as well as a new Terminal 3, formerly called Terminal 2C and originally planned by 2020.
 In a 2021 interview, however, the newly appointed CEO stated that the construction of the new passenger hall could commence in 2025.

-In 2020, according to a report from Bloomberg, it was reported that the Hungarian government was looking at buying the airport from its foreign owners such as GIC (Singaporean sovereign wealth fund) and Canadian AviAlliance.
+In 2020, according to a report from Bloomberg, the Hungarian government was looking at buying the airport from its foreign owners such as GIC (Singaporean sovereign wealth fund) and Canadian AviAlliance.
 Prime Minister Viktor Orbán was opposed to the 2005 privatization.
+In September 2023 the government made a formal bid to buy Budapest Airport.

+On June 6, 2024, the government of Hungary announced that, together with Vinci Airports, they have purchased Budapest Airport, the operator of Budapest Liszt Ferenc International Airport, from its previous owners.
+Hungary and Vinci, after paying €3.1 billion in cash and assuming a net debt of €1.2 billion, now hold 80% and 20% ownership of the capital's airport, respectively.
+Vinci Airports will be the platform operator for decades to come, with a concession expiring in 2080.
+Mate Loga, State Secretary for Economic Strategy was appointed to be the Chairman of Budapest Airport, while Francois Bérisot serves as CEO now.

 Terminals

 The airport's passenger buildings consist of four main areas: